njit-prof-bill/student-info-api/Assignment.md

 ### Assignment: Calling a RESTful API to Submit Your Information
 This assignment is due on Friday, September 13th.
-I **strongly suggest** that you use our normal class period Monday from 6pm to 9pm to complete this assignment; that is more than enough time to finish to simple task.

 **!
 Important ** You will be using this code in another assignment.
 Keep it in a safe place!